 Action Plan for Sri Lanka was prepared in 2005 as part of a comprehensive, concerted and integrated effort at a national level and it highlights the socio-economic benefits of sea turtle conservation.

 to the Action Plan, the involvement of the local community in sea turtle conservation, providing alternatives to the coastal communities through developing their talents and increasing awareness in the sustainable use of natural resources has been increased in Sri Lanka.

-This study was conducted to assess the knowledge of villagers about marine turtles, their attitude towards conservation of marine turtles and the prevalence of consumptive use among the villagers in six villages along the northwestern, western, southwestern and southern coast of Sri Lanka.
+This study was conducted to assess the knowledge of villagers about marine turtles, their attitude toward the conservation of marine turtles and the prevalence of consumptive use among the villagers in six villages along the northwestern, western, southwestern and southern coasts of Sri Lanka.

 In addition to in-situ conservation programs in the selected areas, long-term turtle awareness programs are being conducted in and around these high nesting villages by non-governmental organizations such as TCP in collaboration with the Department of Wildlife (DWL), Sri Lanka.

 With awareness programs, conservation programs, and strict enforcement of laws prohibiting consumptive use along the coastline, specifically in villages in the western and northwestern areas, have reduced the exploitation of marine turtles.
 However, it is important to recognize that the majority of the coastal community is poor and the level of education is low.

 Considering the poverty of the community involved in sea turtle exploitation, it becomes critical to shift conservation efforts towards these local communities, particularly the Fishers in some parts of the country, who are often in the position to make choices directly impacting the fate of marine.
 Many proposed protection measures in the Action Plan are associated with highlighting the socioeconomic benefits of conservation and of sustainable use of natural resources, as well as initiatives providing viable, sustainable livelihoods.